 - More Dessert Recipes

-This easy Homemade Peanut Brittle tastes just like Grandma used to make.
+This is the best Peanut Brittle recipe that tastes just like Grandma used to make.
 It's light and airy, super buttery and chock full of peanuts.